Your Donation Dollars At Work

 As an educational nonprofit, USGIF strives to expand its educational opportunities beyond the GEOINT Community.
 With the help of your contributions to the EdGEOcation Giving Fund, USGIF is able to make this happen.
 Check out our upcoming events and programing.

-The Foundation will participate in Hamilton Elementary’s STEAM (Science, Technology, Engineering, Art & Math) Night.
-USGIF staff will talk to students about what satellites are, have students analyze satellite imagery, and look at before and after images of natural disasters.
+USGIF staff participated in Hamilton Elementary’s STEAM (Science, Technology, Engineering, Art & Math) Night.
+Staff talked to students about what satellites are, have students analyze satellite imagery, and look at before and after images of natural disasters.

 Loudoun County Regional Science & Engineering Fair

 USGIF presented an award and provided a judge for the Loudoun County Regional Science and Engineering Fair.
 USGIF offered a Special Achievement in GEOINT Award to a student who’s project demonstrates the best use of geospatial intelligence to solve a real-world problem or issue.
 The winner was Jonathan Kerr, Broad Run High School student, for his project on “Remote and Autonomous Seismic Vulnerability Evaluation Using Satellite Imagery.”